This post was originally published in 2012. I updated the photos in 2020.

 - Spray a 9x13 or 9x9 baking dish with cooking spray and pour in filling.

-- In medium mixing bowl, stir together baking mix and brown sugar.
+- To make cobbler topping: In medium mixing bowl, stir together baking mix and brown sugar.

 - Add milk and stir until smooth and well combined.